 NovAtel has developed several models of WAAS-capable MiLLennium GPSCards that process WAAS signals.
 These models can output the WAAS data in log format (FRMA/B, WALA/B), and can incorporate these corrections to generate differential-quality position solutions.
-It permits two user-configurable options: 12 GPS (10 Hz position and raw data output rate) or 10 GPS and 1 WAAS L1 channels (2 Hz output).
-The first configuration is the default.
-The second is invoked with the CONFIG command (see Page 86) and resets the card.
-Standard WAAS data messages are analysed based on RTCA standard DO-229 Change 1 Minimum Operational Performance Standards for GPS/WAAS airborne equipment.
+The WAAS/EGNOS models permit two user-configurable options: 12 GPS (10 Hz position and raw data output rate) or 10 GPS and 1 WAAS L1 channels (2 Hz output).
+The second configuration is the default for WAAS/EGNOS models.
+The first is invoked with the CONFIG command (see Page 88) and resets the card.
+Standard WAAS/EGNOS data messages are analyzed based on RTCA standard DO-229B Change 1 Minimum Operational Performance Standards for GPS/WAAS airborne equipment.

-A WAAS-capable MiLLennium GPSCard will permit anyone within the area of coverage to take advantage of its benefits.
-In addition, it has all the features of a MiLLennium GPSCard.
+A WAAS/EGNOS-capable MiLLennium GPSCard will permit anyone within the area of coverage to take advantage of its benefits.
+In addition, it has all the features of a standard MiLLennium GPSCard.